macbog24/bike-rental-analysis/README.md

 # bike-rental-analysis
 1. Code environment
-a.
-Python 3.7 via Jupyter Notebooks was used to create this solution.
+a)	Python 3.7 via Jupyter Notebooks was used to create this solution.
 Haversine formula inspiration: https://gist.github.com/rochacbruno/2883505

 2. Data exploration